 Bats are some of the most important creatures in our ecosystem.
 Alongside bees, they work to pollinate up to 60% of the produce in our diet.
 In addition to their pollination, they are also some of the best natural pest controllers out there, consuming up to 8000 insects in a single night.
 Because of this, there are restrictions on how you can handle bats.
 For instance, it is unlawful to purposefully harm or kill bats.

 If you suspect that there are bats in your home, it may be a good idea to get a professional out for an inspection.
-Luckily, Critter Control® of Miami has expert technicians trained in the best ways to handle a bat situation, so they can safely remove the animals and clean up after them.
+Luckily, Critter Control® has expert technicians trained in the best ways to handle a bat situation, so they can safely remove the animals and clean up after them.
 To get started today, give us a call at 305-258-3587.